-NIESR, 2 Dean Trench Street, Smith Square, London, SW1P 3HE Email: TalkingTime@niesr.ac.uk
+NIESR, 2 Dean Trench Street, Smith Square, London, SW1P 3HE

+Email: TalkingTime@niesr.ac.uk

 You also have the right to make a complaint at any time to the Information Commissioner's Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
-However, we might be able to address your concerns, so please contact NIESR first.
+We would, however, appreciate the chance to deal with your concerns before you approach the ICO, so please contact NIESR in the first instance.

-We promise to respect any of your personal data which is under our control and to keep it safe.
-This privacy notice sets out what we will do with the data, and we will let you know of any material changes to this notice.
+We promise to respect any of your personal information which is under our control and to keep it safe.
+We aim to be clear when we collect your information about what we will do with it and let you know of any material changes to this notice.

-The Research Team deals with and shares your personal data according to a data sharing agreement between the Research Team members.
+The Research Team deals with and shares your personal data pursuant to a data sharing agreement between the Research Team members.
 The agreement sets out the purposes for which we may process and share your personal data and our agreement to cooperate to protect your personal data and deal with any requests you may have.